Experiencing the Humanities

 by Richard Jewell

 The visual arts are arts that we see.
-This category usually includes just things that we see and things that are flat or two-dimensional.
-Visual arts are things like paintings, drawings, visual designs, photography, and computer art.
+This category usually includes visible art forms that also are flat or two-dimensional.
+Visual arts are objects like paintings, drawings, visual designs, photography, and computer art.

-Because "visual arts" means two-dimensional things, sculpture and architecture come under separate headings.
-Likewise, visual works of art stay in one place, unmoving, while we observe them.
-For this reason, performing arts-- stage, screen, music, and dance arts--also come under their own separate headings.
+Because "visual arts" usually means two-dimensional objects, other art forms such as sculpture and architecture are in a separate chapter.
+Likewise, works of art classified as "visual art" usually imply an object that stays in one place, unmoving, while we observe it.
+For this reason, the performing arts--stage, screen, music, and dance arts--also are discussed in a separate chapter.

 They are powerful because, first, we are a very visual race.
 Human beings are primarily visual sensors of five- sense data.
 Second, so much of what we experience can be identified and recalled much more quickly with one picture-- "A picture," the old saying goes, "is worth a thousand words."
 And third, we have parts of our brains very well trained from infancy to absorb and process visual images, brain parts that are quite different from those that process verbal thinking.
 So we are very primed and ready for the visual stimulation of the visual arts.